parshuramreddysudda/parshuramreddysudda/README.md

 <h4 align="left">👋 Hey there!
-I'm Parshuram Reddy, a passionate Full Stack Engineer on a journey to craft innovative software solutions.
-Currently pursuing my Master's in Computer Science 🎓, I thrive on solving complex challenges, from Java to ReactJS, while sipping coffee ☕ and exploring tech trends.
+I'm Ramdy, a passionate Full Stack Engineer on a journey to craft innovative software solutions.
+I thrive on solving complex challenges, from Java, and .Net to ReactJS, while sipping coffee ☕ and exploring tech trends.
 Let's connect and code something amazing together! 🚀</h4>

 ###
 <div style="margin:20px"></div>